dphuang2/Tipper/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Theme options in the settings view

 ## Video Walkthrough